Forevermore (Whitesnake album): Release and promotion

 A special edition of the album, called 'Snake Pack' was released in the UK only, and contains two bonus live tracks, a 132-page magazine, a pin, as well as special artwork.
 The two live bonus tracks are a teaser for the upcoming live album, recorded in 1990 at Donington Park (Live at Donington 1990) and released in the summer of 2011.
 On iTunes, the album also contains two different bonus tracks, an alternative mix of "Love Will Set You Free" and an acoustic version of "Forevermore".
 In addition, Amazon offered the album with the bonus track "My Evil Ways" on its digital store.

 A digital single for the song "Love Will Set You Free" was released on 21 February 2011, while the video was released on 14 February.
 A free download of the song was made available on Whitesnake's Facebook page on 15 February.
 The single charted on the Billboard Heritage Rock charts at number 26.

 Forevermore was reissued through Rhino Entertainment in a box set and a standalone vinyl set on 26 September.
 A video of the song, "Easier Said Than Done" featuring Hook City Strings premiered on the group's YouTube page on 14 August.
+In late-January, the reissue was removed from every streaming platforms to reflect a change as the majority of the Whitesnake's catalogue have been transferred to Craft Recordings.